nggcasey/cr-registration/README.md

 ## Features
 - Allows players to pay registration on their vehicles
+- Players can check the registration on all of their vehicles
 - Configurable registration periods
 - Can be integrated into various MDT resources (i.e. ps-mdt - Guide for this WIP)

+## Planned features

+- Players to get a registration document on registering their vehicle

 ## Installation
 -Drag and drop resource into your server files, make sure to remove -main in the folder name